Simon-Ing/Cosmo_Ai/README.md

 - release/0.1 is the original version, with simulator and GUI in the same class.
 - master/refactor-separate-io which separates the GUI from the simulator

 The original also had code in the `CosmoAI_qt` directory.
+It is unused, and removing it, the code still works.
-This was removed because it was unused, but it may prove a useful starting point for a better GUI based on QT.
+Yet it may prove a useful starting point for a better GUI based on QT.

 The master branch is retained as a reference implementation.